scylladb/scylladb/docs/cql/dml.rst

 .. note:: New in Scylla Open Source 3.2, you can use the ``IF NOT EXISTS`` condition with the ``INSERT`` statement.
 When this is used, the insert is only made if the row does not exist prior to the insertion.
 Each such ``INSERT`` gets a globally unique timestamp.
 Using ``IF NOT EXISTS`` incurs a non-negligible performance cost (internally, as Paxos will be used), so use ``IF NOT EXISTS`` wisely.

-Starting with Scylla Open Source 3.2, if :ref:`enabled <cdc-options>` on a table, you can use UPDATE, INSERT, and DELETE statements with Change Data Capture (CDC) tables.
-Note that this feature is :ref:`experimental <yaml_enabling_experimental_features>`  in version 3.2.
+If :ref:`enabled <cdc-options>` on a table, you can use UPDATE, INSERT, and DELETE statements with Change Data Capture (CDC) tables.

 .. to-do - add link to cdc doc